shoaib0300/write-data-to-database-with-CLI/README.md

 Note: Make sure your database connection settings in the `.env` file are correctly configured.

+## PHPUnit Test Cases

-## To run PHPUnit test cases for `XmlStructureTest`, use the following command:
+To run PHPUnit test cases for `XmlStructureTest`, use the following command:

 ```bash
 php artisan test --filter XmlStructureTest